Street and Racing Technology

-SRT (Street & Racing Technology) is an American high-performance automobile group within Dodge and the wider Stellantis North America organization.
-In addition to Dodge models, SRT has tuned and produced cars for Chrysler and Jeep.
+Street and Racing Technology (SRT) is an American badge of high-performance vehicles manufactured by Stellantis North America, mainly ones of the Dodge brand.

-Origins of the brand date back to 1989 when a team known as "Team Viper" was organized to develop the Dodge Viper.
+Origins of the badge date back to 1989 when a team known as "Team Viper" was organized to develop the Dodge Viper.
 It later merged with Team Prowler, the developers of the Plymouth Prowler, to become Specialty Vehicle Engineering (SVE).
 This was renamed Performance Vehicle Operations (PVO) from January 2002 until around 2004.
-Since all PVO vehicles used the SRT brand, the development team itself was renamed SRT in 2004.
-SRT tuned and produced vehicles for the Chrysler, Dodge, and Jeep brands, including police models for Chrysler/FCA Fleet Division.
+Since all PVO vehicles used the SRT badge, the development team itself was renamed to SRT in 2004.
+SRT is used by vehicles of Dodge, Chrysler, and Jeep brands, including police models for Chrysler/FCA Fleet Division.

 Cars

 The naming convention used by SRT for its models is indicative of the vehicle's engine type.
 The number that follows the "SRT" prefix denotes the number of engine cylinders.
 For example, Chrysler 300C models with 6.1 L Hemi V8s when in the SRT version are named as the Chrysler 300C SRT-8.
 Similarly, the Dodge Viper SRT-10 along with the Dodge Ram SRT-10 had an 8.3 L V10.

-Currently, the fastest SRT production models are the 2018 Dodge Challenger Demon with a quarter-mile time of 9.65 seconds, the 2021 Dodge Challenger SRT Super Stock with a quarter-mile time of 10.5 seconds, the 2021 Dodge Charger SRT Hellcat RedEye with a quarter-mile time of 10.6 seconds, the 2015 Dodge Charger Hellcat with a quarter-mile time of 11.0 seconds, the 2013 Dodge Viper with a quarter-mile time of 11.1 seconds, the 2015 Challenger Hellcat with a quarter-mile time of 11.2 seconds, the Dodge Durango SRT Hellcat with a quarter-mile time of 11.5 seconds, the Jeep Grand Cherokee Trackhawk with a quarter-mile time of 11.5, and the Dodge Challenger R/T Scat Pack 1320 with a quarter-mile time of 11.7 seconds.
-Other SRT models have recorded quarter-mile performances, from 12.8 seconds for the AMG-based Chrysler Crossfire SRT-6 to the Dodge Neon SRT-4 at 13.9 seconds.
+Currently, the quickest SRT production models are the 2023 Dodge Challenger Demon 170 with a quarter-mile time of 8.91 seconds, the 2021 Dodge Challenger SRT Super Stock with a quarter-mile time of 10.5 seconds, and the 2021 Dodge Charger SRT Hellcat RedEye with a quarter-mile time of 10.6 seconds.